German

 - Students with no prior exposure to German are encouraged to begin their study in the first semester because doing so will allow them to take full advantage of options open to them, including study in a German-speaking country.
 GER 1101 Beginning German I: Self-Expression and Cultural Comparison is open to those with no previous study in the German language.
 No placement necessary.

 - Being a first-year student does not mean that GER 1101 Beginning German I: Self-Expression and Cultural Comparison is the only course for you.
-Your placement exam suggests any course from our full slate of GER 1102 Beginning German II: Germany in Europe (only offered spring semesters) to GER 2203 Intermediate German I: Tradition and Innovation or GER 2205 Advanced German Texts and Contexts (offered fall semesters) or even a 33xx-level seminar.
+Your placement survey suggests any course from our full slate of GER 1102 Beginning German II: Germany in Europe (only offered spring semesters) to GER 2203 Intermediate German I: Tradition and Innovation or GER 2205 Advanced German Texts and Contexts (offered fall semesters) or even a 33xx-level seminar.
 (The latter may very well occur, if you have AP or have studied extensively in a German-speaking environment.)
 Please take this advice and placement at face value – we rely on many years of experience and have an excellent track record in appropriately placing students where they will best succeed.
 Do not hesitate to ask your advisor to consult with Professor Jill Smith.

 - GER 1150-level and 2250-level courses are taught in English and are open to all students with no previous language study required.
-Please see our website or the first-year orientation schedule for placement consultations as you prepare your course registration for fall 2024, and do attend!
+Please see our website or the first-year orientation schedule for placement consultations as you prepare your course registration for fall 2025, and do attend!
 If you miss the consultation and open house during orientation, however, don’t worry – simply contact Professor Jill Smith.

 How can art and culture be weaponized?
 How much power do art and culture hold and how does the status-quo push back?
 This writing intensive course explores notions of resistance in art and culture in Germany and Europe from World War II to the present.
 By analyzing literary texts, films, music, pop-up exhibitions, and popular culture in 20th and 21st century Germany and Europe, we will examine through regular writing assignments the relationship between art and culture; resistance; and the status quo.
 Topics include resistance to Nazi Germany and behind the Iron Curtain, subversive cinema, punk and hip-hop, humor and satire, and cultural output by minoritized communities.
 Students will learn to grapple with and negotiate the driving forces behind personal acts of defiance through evidence-based and exploratory writing exercises of various lengths.